gaywrites/andrewc-googledoodle/README.md

-# My Topic Google Doodle
+# My Topic - Google Doodle

-50+ words about your Google Doodle.
+I'm a Technical Communication major and it involves a lot of writing.
+This doodle shows the way I see writing in any form as deliberate art.

 ## Collage